-If the claim is denied or you feel the offer is too low, demand that the company identify the language in your homeowners' policy that served as the basis for denying your claim or offering so little.
+If you don't receive what you consider to be a fair offer, demand that the company identify the language in your homeowners' policy that served as the basis for denying your claim or offering so little.
 This approach has a number of benefits:

 - The company may be right and you may not know it.
-Once they pinpoint the appropriate language in the policy, you should be able to make this determination.
-For example, you may have \$400 in damage, but the company could well point out that you have agreed to a \$500 deductible. - The company may have slipped new limitations into the policy and not adequately informed you.
+Once they pinpoint the relevant language in the policy, you should be able to make this determination.
+For example, you may have \$400 in damage, but the company points out that you have agreed to a \$500 deductible. - The company may have slipped new limitations into the policy and not adequately informed you.
+The practice of shifting the cost for previously insured events to consumers is acceptable, as long as consumers are clearly given the option to select the level of coverage they want with fully informed consent.
 If you feel that you have been misled in this regard, it might be a good idea to consult an attorney.
-The introduction of percentage deductibles (up to 10 percent of the value of a home) will greatly shift the cost of Hurricane Irene from insurance companies to insurance consumers, as compared to earlier storms.
-The practice of shifting the cost of previously insured events back to consumers is acceptable, as long as consumers are clearly given the option to select the level of coverage they want with fully informed consent. - Another restriction new to many policies is a limit on replacement cost payments, which might come into play in the event that a home is totally destroyed.
+The introduction of percentage deductibles (up to 10 percent of the value of a home) will greatly shift the cost of Hurricane Isaac from insurance companies to insurance consumers, as compared to earlier storms. - Another restriction that is new to many policies is a limit on replacement cost payments, which might come into play in the event that a home is totally destroyed.
 A typical cap is 20 percent above the face value of the policy.
-If costs surge because of the spike in demand in materials or labor from a major storm like Hurricane Irene (or if the state does not monitor price gouging sufficiently) this limit might apply.
-For example, if a home would cost \$200,000 to replace and that amount was the limit on the policy, the insurance company would pay no more than 20 percent more, or \$240,000.
-If the surge in construction costs due to extreme demand caused the price of replacing the home to jump to \$300,000, the homeowner would be short \$60,000. - Once the insurance company tells you the reasons for its action, it cannot produce new reasons for denying payment or making a low offer at a later time.
-You have locked them in-a major advantage for the consumer. - If you review the policy and find that, under a reasonable reading, you think you are entitled to the full amount of your claim as you read the language they relied upon, you will likely win if you go to court.
+If costs surge because of the spike in demand for construction materials or labor from a major storm like Hurricane Isaac (or if the state does not monitor price gouging sufficiently) this limit might apply.
+For example, if a home would cost \$200,000 to replace and that amount was the limit on the value of the policy, the insurance company would pay no more than 20 percent more, or \$240,000.
+If the surge in construction costs due to extreme demand causes the price of replacing the home to jump to \$300,000, the homeowner would be short \$60,000. - Once the insurance company tells you the reasons for its action, it is not allowed to produce new reasons at a later time for denying payment or making a low offer.
+You have locked them in a major advantage for the consumer. - If you review the policy and find that you are entitled to the full amount of your claim under a reasonable interpretation of the language in the policy the company relied on, you will likely win if you go to court.
 Courts consistently rule that if an insurance policy is ambiguous, the reasonable expectation of the insured party will prevail since the consumer played no part in writing the language of the insurance policy.

-HOW/WHERE DO I COMPLAIN?
+HOW DO I COMPLAIN?